 Annotations are user-entered records that add structured human intelligence to robot telemetry or mission data.
-The template or structure of these records are defined in Google Sheets or using tags within Formant.
+The template or structure of these records are defined using tags within Formant or in Google Sheets .
 Annotations are associated with time and can be over a range of time but requires at least the start time as part of its definition.
 Annotations can be streamed or exported to Google Sheets for further analysis.
 For example, to analyze mission performance, create mission annotations (either manually or programmatically) and then stream it to Google Sheets and run analysis on it.

 Prior to creating annotations, it has to be defined.

 To create an annotation template in Formant, navigate to Settings>>Annotations and click "Add Annotation" in the top right.

 Give the template a descriptive name which outlines the context in which it will be used, and then filter down which devices should have access to this annotation template.
 Then click Next at the bottom right to navigate to the Settings tab.

 In the Settings tab, click on "Add Tag" to create a new field in the annotation.
 These defined fields will be used to describe the situation they label.
 Give a name for the field, and enter the distinct values this field can have.
 In the example below, the field in the annotation is Severity, and the discrete options we give the user to select from are "Minor", "Major", "Critical", and "Blocker".
 You must add at least one value for a user to select from, as these fields are not free form.
 After typing in each value, press enter to finish inputting the value.
 You can also make this field required by toggling the "Required" slider.
 Note, annotations will, by default, include a notes section for users to add description or additional information that may not be captured by the fields you enable.